 During lockdown, those of us with our own gardens have probably spent more time in them than usual.
 Even though we are now looking ahead to the easing of restrictions, chances are that many of us may be working from home for some time – providing us with more opportunities to be in the garden rather than commuting.

 You may be home alone, or you may have extra members of your household spending more time than usual with you – partners, small children, older kids returned from college … thinking up ways to spend time enjoyably can get tricky after a while.
 It’s hard to keep different members of a household happy; equally, it’s hard to entertain yourself if you are completely on your own.
 With all of this in mind, the Garden Company team has drawn together advice and ideas from within our own team and other sources too.
 Ranging from getting stuck into gardening and veg growing, to relaxing with a good book, we hope that there is something for everyone here!

 1 Get your garden into shape

-We asked Joanna, our Maintenance and Small Projects Manager, for her top gardening tips for this time of year:
+We asked Joanna, our Horticulture and Small Projects Manager, for her top gardening tips for this time of year:

 - Mow your lawn.
 Lawns need regular mowing in order to thrive and stay alive.
 Otherwise, the lawn’s density will start to decline and the root system will diminish.
 Also, weeds, damaging insects and lawn diseases can do damage.
 Please mow the lawn when necessary on dry days.
 You might consider purchasing a small electric mower for the time being.
 The aim is to maintain a constant height throughout the year.

 - Fertilize and repair your lawn.
 Spring fertilizer can be applied, this normally contains moss and weed killer.
 It is also time for any repairs to bare patches – either turfing or top dressing and reseeding (either shady mix or utility mix seeds).

 - Hoe the borders to keep weeds under control.